weeveiot/weeve-agent/README.md

 ## Getting started

 ### Without TLS
-The binary or the source code, (with `go run`) the agent can be started with the following options;
+The binary or the source code, (with `go run`) the agent can be started with the following options.
+This recipe requires a local MQTT broker, for example, the Mosquitto broker with logs enabled to confirm subscription and publish; `mosquitto -v -p 8080`.

+In a new terminal instance, subscribe to all topics for that broker; `mosquitto_sub -t '#' -p 8080`.

+In a final terminal, run the weeve agent and connect to the broker to publish status messages;
 ```bash
 go run ./cmd/agent/agent.go -v --notls \
     --nodeId local-test-node-1 \ # ID of this node \